oceanprotocol-archive/OEPs/6/README.md

 ## 4. Introduction to WMS <a name="wms"></a>

 Workflows are a sequence of tasks where each task scheduled and triggered by an event.
 Mainly we use workflows to handle complex pipelines and big data analysis.
-For instance as shown below we have a some sort of simple workflow which start with data acquisition, then processing this dataset, monitor processing progress and finally report results.
+For instance as shown in the below figure we have a some sort of simple workflow which start with data acquisition, then processing this dataset, monitor processing progress and finally report results.

 ![Typical Workflow](imgs/typicalWorkflow.png)

-Examples for workflows such as Extract, Transform, Load (ETL), also in testing we can use a workflow in order to orchestrate automated testing, and one of the most complex workflows coming from Bioinformatics and genomics workflows.
+Usually, we use workflows in our development process such as Extract, Transform, Load (ETL), also in testing we can use a workflow in order to orchestrate automated testing, and one of the most complex workflows coming from Bioinformatics and genomics workflows.
 The following table shows different workflow management systems (WMS) and summarize main points for each workflow: